bevyengine/rfcs/rfcs/45-stageless.md

 - it may have **ordering constraints**, causing it to run before or after other systems
   - there are several subtly different types of ordering constraints, see the next section for details
-  - e.g. `.add_system(player_controls.before(GameLabels::Physics).after(CoreLabels::Input))`
+  - e.g. `.add_system(player_controls.before(GameSets::Physics).after(CoreSets::Input))`
 - it may have one or more **run criteria** attached
   - a system is only executed if all of its run criteria return `true`
   - **states** are a special, more complex pattern that use run criteria to determine whether or not a system should run in a current state
   - e.g. `.add_system(physics.run_if_resource_equals(EnablePhysics(true)))`
 - it may have one or more **labels**, allowing other systems to refer to it and enabling mass-configuration
-  - e.g. `.add_system(physics.label(GameLabels::Physics)`
+  - e.g. `.add_system(physics.to(GameSets::Physics)`

-This configuration is additive: adding another ordering constraint, run criteria or label does not replace the existing configuration.
+This configuration is additive: adding another ordering constraint, run criteria or set does not replace the existing configuration.

 System configuration can be stored in a `SystemConfig` struct.
-This can be useful to reuse, compose and quickly apply complex configuration strategies, before applying these strategies to labels or individual systems.

-### Label configuration
+This can be useful to reuse, compose and quickly apply complex configuration strategies, before applying these strategies to sets or individual systems.

-Each label has its own associated `SystemConfig`, stored in the corresponding `Schedule`.
-When a label is configured, its configuration is effectively passed down to every system under it.
-For example, ordering the label `A` to run before the label `B` specifies that all systems in `A` will run before any system in `B` does.
+### System set configuration

-Of course, some properties only make sense at a group level (like whether ambiguities within that label are allowed) and are not propagated down, as they have no meaning for individual systems.
+Each system set has its own associated `SystemConfig`, stored in the corresponding `Schedule`.
+When a system set is configured, its configuration is effectively passed down to every system under it.
+For example, ordering the set `A` to run before the set `B` specifies that all systems in `A` will run before any system in `B` does.

-You can apply the same label(s) to many systems at once using the `App::add_systems(systems: impl SystemIterator)` method.
+You can add many systems to the same set at once using the `App::add_systems(systems: impl SystemIterator)` method.

 ```rust
 #[derive(SystemLabel)]